eriksjolund/socket-activate-httpd/README.md

     $
 ```

-Normally socket activation is implemented in such a way that servers do not need to configure the sockets by themselves.
+Normally socket activation is implemented in such a way that servers do not need to configure the sockets themselves.

 ### Troubleshooting